-Pell said he wanted the entire Vatican to become “a model of financial transparency instead of cause for occasional scandal” and that all the changes had been approved by Pope Francis, noting that the cardinals who elected the pope in 2013 had given him a mandate to make the Vatican transparent and scandal-free.
+Pell said he wanted the entire Vatican to become “a model of financial transparency instead of cause for occasional scandal”, and that all the changes had been approved by Pope Francis, noting that the cardinals who elected him in 2013, had given him a mandate to make the Vatican transparent and scandal-free.

 “We are aiming at substantial transparency.
 There will be audits and these reports will be audited externally,” Pell said, noting that the IOR “is in a peaceful transition” and Freyberg had “cleared the decks” for a new phase in the bank’s history.

 In June 2013, Monsignor Nunzio Scarano, who worked for 22 years as a senior accountant at APSA, was arrested and is on trial on charges of using his position in a plot to smuggle millions of dollars into Italy from Switzerland for his rich friends in order to avoid Italian taxes.